huskyroboticsteam/Resurgence/README.md

 locale  # check for UTF-8
 ```

+If the output of the previous command *does not* say `UTF-8`, then
-If your locale does not support UTF-8, run the following commands:
+your locale does not support UTF-8, and you should run the following
+commands. **If it does say `UTF-8`, you can skip this step; most users
+should be able to skip this step.**

 ```bash
 sudo apt update && sudo apt install locales